Caracas Mayor, Juan Barreto

 By Andrew Stevens, Deputy Editor

 28 April 2007: Elected as alcadia mayor of the Venezuelan capital in 2004, Juan Barreto had a ringside seat in the ascendancy of Hugo Chavez as a former legislator in his Fifth Republic Movement.
 Remaining a trusted lieutenant of Chavez and the Bolivarian figurehead for the capital city of Caracas, Barreto’s radical views have brought him into conflict with other mayors in the metropolis and even central government.
-Juan Barreto has been short-listed for the 2008 World Mayor Award.
+Juan Barreto was long-listed for the 2008 World Mayor Award.

 Born in 1959, Barreto was educated at the Central University of Venezuela in Caracas, where he became a student leader and graduated with degrees in journalism and social sciences.
 After a period with the Ministry of Communication, he taught journalism at his former place of study, continuing to do so after his election as a deputy to the national assembly in 1998, representing the Venezuelan Capital District.
 As legislator, Barreto served in the assembly during the redrafting of the Venezuelan constitution, as stipulated in the Fifth Republic Movement manifesto of Hugo Chavez, which produced the Bolivarian constitution of 1999.
 Under the new constitution, the Venezuelan Capital District was abolished and replaced with the Metropolitan District of Caracas, which saw the city and four adjacent municipalities (Baruto, Chacao, el Hatillo and Sucre) placed under it as a territorial entity within the federation and with the city-wide Alcadia Mayor being delegated some of the functions executed by these municipalities.
 Barreto resigned from the assembly when elected as alcaldia mayor in 2004, beating former Chavez ally Alfredo Pena, who later fled the country facing embezzlement charges.